 The tools you need to grow online event sponsorships

 If you like the idea of Engagement Marketing, here’s some good news.
 The iCohere Academy is adding a Marketing Toolkit for Online Events to its Meetings Without Walls course.
 The kit is free to registrants and includes step-by-step instructions, marketing templates, a content calendar, and a planning timeline for marketing online events.
 We are also including a section dedicated to securing event sponsors with a focus on engagement marketing.
 Plus, a customizable sponsorship media kit to reach your ideal sponsors.

 Whether you are planning your first event or looking to expand your online offerings, the Meetings Without Walls course provides all the training and resources you need.
 Grow your program from webinars, to online courses, to 100% virtual conferences.
 Earn both CAE and CMP hours and your Certified Virtual Events Producer™ (CVEP) certificate.
-The 2017 Spring semester begins April 18.
 Learn more about the online course here.

 Spring Semester Student Testimonial: